DCRs #2 - AgentDirectToStore

 Cloud-managed Azure Log collectors

-Adopting this DCR does not exactly simplifies things compared to Logstash; instead, it shifts the complexity to Azure by introducing the need for a new DCR and an Event Hub.
-However, for many situations (e.g for MSSPs without direct access to a collector VM) handling this complexity in the cloud solves a range of challenges.
-Plus, DCRs and Event Hubs are fundamental Azure components most cloud engineers are already comfortable with.
+Adopting this DCR does not exactly simplify things compared to Logstash; it merely shifts the complexity to the cloud by adding a new DCR and an Event Hub.
+However, for many situations (e.g., for MSSPs without direct access to a collector VM) handling this complexity in the cloud solves a range of challenges.
+Also, DCRs and Event Hubs are core Azure services that most cloud engineers already know.

 Deployment steps

-- Create Destination Storage: Set up your Event Hub namespace and instance, or Storage Account to be used as the destination.
-The destination has to be valid and has to exist before the next step, otherwise the AgentDirectToStore DCR deployment will fail.
+1. Create Destination Storage: Set up your Event Hub namespace and instance, or Storage Account to be used as the destination.
+Ensure the destination exists before proceeding; otherwise, the AgentDirectToStore deployment will fail.
+Deployment step 1 Deployment step 1

-- Create the DCR: Deploy the AgentDirectToStore DCR.
+2. Create the DCR: Deploy the AgentDirectToStore DCR.
 You can use the sample code in my gitlab repo.
 At this time, the GUI cannot be used to create this DCR, so your best option is to utilize the ARM template.
+Deployment step 2 Deployment step 2

-- Associate the VM: Connect the VM to the DCR using a Data Collection Rule Association (DCRA).
-You can use any method to do is.
+3. Associate the VM: Connect the VM to the DCR using a Data Collection Rule Association (DCRA).
+You can use any method to do this.
 For testing you can use my simple ARM template.
+Deployment step 3 Deployment step 3

-- Azure Event Hubs Data Sender (for Event Hubs)
+• Azure Event Hubs Data Sender (for Event Hubs) Deployment step 4 Deployment step 4

 Alternative Destination Capabilities